 When you’re dealing with a cough, you’ll do almost anything to feel better.
 That includes popping sticky pills and slurping sweet syrups.
 You’re hoping to suppress the hacking so your throat can heal, and over-the-counter solutions with dextromethorphan can do the trick.
-However, dextromethorphan, also known as DXM, provides an often desired high which can lead to an addiction.
+However, dextromethorphan, also known as DXM, provides a desired high which can lead to a deadly drug addiction.

 Officials with the Consumer Healthcare Products Association say these products are non-narcotic and nonaddictive.
 But even so, there are many people out there who use DXM to get high, and some get addicted.

 It might seem strange to think about abusing a cough remedy.
 These products are often sticky, sweet, and just really disagreeable.
 But if they’re ingested at the proper dose, they can transform everyday experience into something much different, and that’s where they have addictive power.

 Most people who abuse DXM do so intentionally.
 They don’t begin by taking the stuff at the right dose and then creep into addiction by taking incrementally bigger doses.
 They put their mind to abuse the substance, and they use a great deal at once.